Kwandes/motorhome/README.md

 - Database Connection Information *(Username, password, url)*

 All variables have to be configured properly in order for the application to work

+License
+-
+The Software is released under an [MIT license](https://opensource.org/licenses/MIT)